simon-frankau/speedball2-sound-player/README.md

 This interface allows you to play Sounds, Sequences and Instruments.

-## The sounds

-The only sounds used in intro-mode are:

- * 0x2c: Intro music (sequences 1, 2, 3, 4)
- * 0x2d: Silence (sequences 0x18, 0x18, 0x18, 0x18)
- * 0x36: Teletype noise for printing characters (Sequence 19)
- * 0x37: Teletype noise to spaces (Sequence 20)

-All the other sounds are valid in game mode.

 ## Other notes

 This code is not defensive.
 If you feed it bad data, it will try to